magento-mpi/magento2/app/code/Magento/PayPalRecurringPayment/README.md

-Module Magento\PayPalRecurringPayment provides default recurring payments implementation with PayPal.
+The Magento_PayPalRecurringPayment module enables recurring payments with PayPal payment system.
-Currently, Magento supports purchasing items with recurring payments only for the PayPal payment system and only through the Express Checkout method.
+Currently PayPal recurring payments in Magento are only available for the PayPal Express Checkout payment method.